 Our mission is to reduce single use plastic by creating a campaign where every action counts.
 Each person can be a planet HERO by reducing the habit of buying plastic water bottles and instead filling one of our HERO Water Bottles at the tap.
-In light of the devastating fires in Australia and the toll it has taken on the Koala population, we would like to donate 100% of the proceeds from each water bottle to the Port Macquarie Koala Hospital.
+Their decision of purchasing one of our HERO Water Bottles will go even further, because 50% of our profits for every water bottle sold will be donated to the Ohio River Foundation clean water initiative.

 Join Our Movement

 - Inspire others to purchase a HERO Water Bottle and minimize the use of single use plastic bottles.